đŸŽŸïž Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 Carne Seca Burrito at El Charro Cafe (Photo credit: Jackie Tran)

-The signature carne seca is marinated beef dried in the Sonoran sun on the roof, shredded for filling dishes such as the chimichanga, a deep-fried burrito that El Charro claims to have accidentally invented
+The signature carne seca is marinated beef dried in the Sonoran sun on the roof, shredded for filling dishes such as the chimichanga, a deep-fried burrito that El Charro accidentally invented.

 Carne Seca Combo Plate at El Minuto Cafe (Photo credit: Jackie Tran)